webfactory/create-aws-codedeploy-deployment/README.md

 Commits on the `master` branch are to be deployed in a Deployment Group called `production`.
 All other commits will create or update a Deployment Group named `$BRANCH.staging.acme.tld`, where `$BRANCH` will be replaced with a DNS-safe name derived from the current branch.
 Basically, a branch called `feat/123/new_gimmick` will use `feat-123-new-gimmick` for `$BRANCH`.
 Since the Deployment Group Name is available in the `$DEPLOYMENT_GROUP_NAME` environment variable inside your CodeDeploy Lifecycle Scripts, you can use that to create "staging" environments with a single, generic configuration statement.

+Similar to `$BRANCH`, for workflows triggered by Pull Requests, the string `$PR_NUMBER` will be replaced by the pull request number.

 The `deploymentGroupConfig` and `deploymentConfig` keys in each of the two cases contain configuration that is passed as-is to the
 [`CreateDeploymentGroup`](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_CreateDeploymentGroup.html) or
 [`UpdateDeploymentGroup`](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_UpdateDeploymentGroup.html) API calls (for